 Museum passes, park passes or other season passes.

 If you live near a good zoo, music, pool, park, or even amusement park, getting season passes can be cost effective.
 Do the math to figure out how many visits it takes to save money as opposed to paying per visit.
+Our library also offers the option to check out passes for FREE – so check to see if your library does too!

 I find myself struggling to find ways to keep the kids occupied on the cheap, and nature centers can be a great way to get the kids out of the house, getting fresh air, and learning about the world around them – for free or cheap.